fxsih/NOVA/nova_context.md

 ## Key Features Implemented
 1. Music Library Management
    - Song listing and playback
-   - Search functionality with history
+   - Search functionality with history and filter options (All, Songs, Artists, Albums)
+   - Album and artist browsing with visual cards and song counts
+   - Improved search accuracy with exact and partial matching
+   - Clickable album and artist cards to filter songs by specific album/artist
    - Recently played tracks (limited to 10)
    - Personalized recommended songs section
    - Song details view